FlowerEatsFish/books-com-tw-crawler/README.md

 ## Requirement

-This construct uses [Axios.js](https://github.com/axios/axios), so you need to care the Cross-Origin Requests (CORS).
+This construct uses [Axios.js](https://github.com/axios/axios), so you need to care about Cross-Origin Requests (CORS).

 ## Installation